Uncial 0220

 Uncial 0220 (in the Gregory-Aland numbering), also known as the Wyman fragment, is a leaf of a third-century Greek codex containing the Epistle to the Romans.

 Description

-Uncial 0220 measures 12 by 15 cm.
+Uncial 0220 measures 8,1 by 11cm.
 There are 14 lines to a page.
 The recto (4:23-5:3) is legible, but little can be made out on the verso (5:8-12).
 The scribe wrote in a reformed documentary hand.

 The Alands describes the text-type as "strict".

 Uncial 0220 is an important early witness to the Alexandrian text-type, agreeing with Vaticanus everywhere except Rom.
 5:1.
 (See Below) It is classed as a "consistently cited witness of the first order" in the Novum Testamentum Graece.
 NA27 considers it even more highly than other witnesses of this type.
 It provides an exclamation mark (!) for "papyri and uncial manuscripts of particular significance because of their age."

 The manuscript has evidence of the following nomina sacra: Κ̅Ν̅, Ι̅Υ̅, Ι̅Ν̅, Χ̅Υ̅, Θ̅Υ̅.